 Learn how to do things, and don’t expect others to do them for you

 If I got inaccessible materials, I was told to either figure out how to make it accessible, or get a zero.
 This means I learned a lot about creating my own materials, with my different techniques over time.
-My current favorite methods are using the ScanMarker Air (post here) and Microsoft Lens (post here).
+My current favorite methods are using the ScanMarker Air and Microsoft Office Lens.

 Assistive technology will be your best friend

-Even though my school district had very limited assistive technology resources, my TVI would tell me how essential assistive technology is, and why I should know the ins and outs of all of my devices.
+Even though my school district had very limited assistive technology resources, my TVI would tell me how essential assistive technology is.
+They also taught me why I should know the ins and outs of all of my devices.
 Eventually, I would train people to use various devices.
-Read more about why I study assistive technology in college here.

 IEPs aren’t always followed, deal with it